sinonjs/sinon/docs/guides/migration-guide.md

 class, but a subclass (proxy).
 This should not matter unless you are doing some kind of identity checks on the constructor: functionally they are the same.

+Removal of `legacyRoutes` option that was enabled in a previous `nise` version as the underlying library, `path-to-regexp`, had a fundamental change to its parsing that made the option a no-op.

 ## Sinon 18

 Mostly removal of some deprecated exports related to `sinon-test`, such as